Indianola, Iowa: Highways

 Iowa Highway 92 runs east and west through the city and crosses US Highways 65 and 69 southeast of the central business district.

 Railroads

 Indianola no longer has railroad service.
-At one time, it served as a terminal point for a branch line of the Chicago, Burlington and Quincy Railroad which came off the CB&Q mainline at Indianola Junction which was 4 miles west of Chariton.
+At one time, it served as a terminus for a branch line of the Chicago, Burlington and Quincy Railroad which came off the CB&Q mainline at Indianola Junction, which was four miles west of Chariton.
 There was a brick and stucco depot that stood across the tracks from the Rock Island depot.
 This line was abandoned in the early 1960s.